David Peralta Player Props: Dodgers vs. Pirates

-On Tuesday, David Peralta (.529 slugging percentage in past 10 games, including one home run) and the Los Angeles Dodgers face the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
-First pitch is at 9:10 PM ET.
+On Wednesday, David Peralta (.545 slugging percentage in past 10 games, including one home run) and the Los Angeles Dodgers face the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
+First pitch is at 10:10 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Pirates.
+He had a hitless performance in his most recent game (0-for-3) against the Pirates.

 David Peralta Game Info & Props vs. the Pirates